Shell Tankers Joins Signal Maritime's MR Pool to Enhance Digital Integration

 Plans for further expansion of the pool with select partners are in progress, following the initial launch of the pool with vessels from Astra Shipmanagement and Signal.
 The pool aims to increase its fleet while sustaining high performance and quality of service with global presence.

 The MR pool has been a natural expansion step for Signal Maritime, following the successful establishment of the company’s Aframax Pool as a top-performing operator.
-The commercial team leverages its analytical capabilities and expertise along with the powerful Signal Ocean platform to run its tanker pools more efficiently and profitably,while ensuring transparency and flexibility to the pool partners.
+The commercial team leverages its analytical capabilities and expertise along with the powerful Signal Ocean platform to run its tanker pools more efficiently and profitability while ensuring transparency and flexibility to the pool partners.

 The two partners have also agreed to investigate further synergies and pooling opportunities in other tanker segments.